STEPS program

 The questions guiding my research are:

-1. How can an EPA-based assessment framework be adapted and developed to support progressive competency development and reliable assessment in university-based non-clinical SOS training?
+1. How can an EPA-based assessment framework be adapted and developed to support progressive competency development and reliable assessment in university-based SOS training?

 To accomplish this aim, my work follows a three-phase approach: